OSInside/kiwi/doc/source/building_images/build_expandable_disk.rst

   possible target devices are discovered the image is deployed to the first device. ``kiwi_oemunattended`` in the initrd

+oemconfig.oem-skip-verify Element
+  Do not perform the checksum verification process after install of the image to the target disk.
+The verification process computes the checksum of the image byte size installed to the target and compares this value with the initrd embedded checksum information at build time of the image.
+Depending on the size of the image and machine power the computation can take some time.

 .. _installmedia_customize:

 Installation Media Customization